-RE: Coronavirus Memo #18

-Youth Camp Guidance
+RE: Coronavirus Memo #18 REVISED Youth Camp Guidance

-The Connecticut Office of Early Childhood (OEC) provides the following information in response to the many questions and concerns that it is receiving from youth camps pertaining to the impact of the COVID-19 situation.
-This memo provides guidance that is intended for youth camps as defined by Connecticut General Statutes § 19a-420 and those camps that receive Care 4 Kids subsidies.
+The Connecticut Office of Early Childhood (OEC) provides the following information in response to the many questions and concerns that it is receiving from youth camps pertaining to the impact of the COVID-19 pandemic.
+This memo provides guidance that is intended for day camps as defined by Connecticut General Statutes § 19a-420, whether required to be licensed or exempt from licensing, including municipal camps.
+Resident camps, as defined by C.G.S. § 19a-420 (2), will not be permitted to operate during the declared state of emergency unless and until permitted to do so by order of the Governor.